rkasper/cv-creator/README.md

 # cv-creator

+I want a version-controlled resume that's always ready for people to read, always in a format that looks good on screen and in print.

-I want the HTML and PDF versions of my resume to look the same.
-I want to edit my resume once, and have it look the same in both file formats...
+I want to edit my resume once, and have it look the same in all output formats...

-This little script seamlessly converts your CV from Markdown to elegant PDF.
+This little script seamlessly converts my CV from Markdown to elegant PDF.

 ## How does it work?